nikolajo/ci-push/README.md

 where &lt;branch&gt; is the branch that the file was commited on and &lt;path&gt; is the path of the commited file.<br/>
 <br/>
 <b>The AMQP interface</b><br/>
-The AMQP interface works by putting a message on the PushTriggerQueue that the Push Server sets up when installed.
-The PushTriggerQueue can be found on the machine that the Push Server is installed on.<br/>
+The AMQP interface works by putting a message on the queue named <i>PushTriggerQueue</i> that the Push Server sets up when installed.
+The <i>PushTriggerQueue</i> can be found on the machine that the Push Server is installed on.<br/>
 The message must contain the branch and path of the commited file as properties.
 See below Java example on how to do this.
-Other languages and examples are avialable at <a href="http://www.rabbitmq.com/getstarted.html">RabbitMQ</a><br/>
+Other languages and examples are avialable at <a href="http://www.rabbitmq.com/getstarted.html">RabbitMQ Tutorials</a><br/>
 <br/>
 <code>			  ConnectionFactory factory = new ConnectionFactory();</code><br/>
 <code>            factory.setHost("&lt;IP of PUSh Server&gt;");</code><br/>